Renewed interest in Joe Biden’s official trip to China in 2013 with son Hunter

 The renewed focus on the trip comes as Democrats ramp up their impeachment inquiry into Trump.
 Democrats are moving ahead with those efforts after a whistleblower complained that Trump, in a July phone call, pressed the president of Ukraine to investigate Hunter Biden’s business dealings in that country.

-Biden and his campaign has vehemently denied any wrongdoing.
+Biden and his campaign have vehemently denied any wrongdoing.
 Andrew Bates, a campaign spokesman, called the questions over the China trip a "conspiracy theory."

 Latest of Trump impeachment inquiry